 Marriage is one of God’s greatest sanctifying tools in our lives.

 There are a few options if you are experiencing the pain of marrying the wrong person:

-- Receive Jesus as your Lord and Savior and let Him completely transform your heart, mind, and soul by His power.
+- First thing no matter what else you do: Receive Jesus as your Lord and Savior and let Him completely transform your heart, mind, and soul by His power.
 Let Him heal you and give you a new nature in Christ.
-Receive your new identity in Christ.
+Put on your new identity in Christ.

 - Decide that you are going to work on becoming the spouse and person God calls you to be.
+Deal with any sin in your life.
 Invite Him to heal your marriage, too.

 - Prayerfully consider separation if you address significant issues with your spouse and he refuses to repent and rebuild trust or if you or your children are not safe.

 - Let an unbelieving spouse go if they decide to go or if they are being unfaithful or they abandon you.

 (Our homes and families should be the safest places in the world.
 I don’t want anyone to be unsafe.)

 Do you feel like you married the wrong person?
 Have you experienced the healing of Christ in your marriage since then?
 We’d love to hear about it.